Security-Onion-Solutions/securityonion-docs/salt.rst

          - 4321

 Suricata:
- For Suricata, the ability to manage suricata.yaml has been provided.
+ For Suricata, the ability to manage ``suricata.yaml`` has been provided.
 The defaults for this have been defined in https://github.com/Security-Onion-Solutions/securityonion/blob/dev/salt/suricata/defaults.yaml.
-Under suricata:config, the pillar structure follows the same YAML structure of the suricata.yaml file.
+Under ``suricata:config``, the pillar structure follows the same YAML structure of the ``suricata.yaml`` file.
 For some of the settings to modify here, we have simplified the pillar configuration by placing the option in the sensor pillar instead of the Suricata pillar.
-These options are, HOMENET, default-packet-size, and the CPU affinity settings for pinning the processes to CPU cores or how many processes to run.
+These options are: ``HOMENET``, ``default-packet-size``, and the CPU affinity settings for pinning the processes to CPU cores or how many processes to run.

 Thresholding:
-  To enable thresholding for SIDS, reference the example pillar at /opt/so/saltstack/default/pillar/thresholding/pillar.example.
-To view the acceptable syntax, view the file located at /opt/so/saltstack/default/pillar/thresholding/pillar.usage.
+  To enable thresholding for SIDS, reference the example pillar at ``/opt/so/saltstack/default/pillar/thresholding/pillar.example``.
+To view the acceptable syntax, view the file located at ``/opt/so/saltstack/default/pillar/thresholding/pillar.usage``.
 This pillar can be added to either the static or minion pillar file.

 Zeek:
- For Zeek, the ability to mange local.zeek, node.cfg and zeekctl.cfg have been provided local.zeek: The allowed options for this file are @load, @load-sigs and redef.
-An example of configuring this pillar can be seen in the example above. node.cfg: The pillar items to modify this file are located under the sensor pillar in the minion pillar file.
-The options that can be customized in the file include: interface, lb_procs, pin_cpus, and af_packet_buffer_size. zeekctl.cfg: An example of customizing this can be seen above.
-The allowed options can be see in https://github.com/Security-Onion-Solutions/securityonion/blob/dev/salt/zeek/files/zeekctl.cfg.jinja.
+ For Zeek, the ability to manage ``local.zeek``, ``node.cfg`` and ``zeekctl.cfg`` have been provided.

+ ``local.zeek``: The allowed options for this file are ``@load``, ``@load-sigs`` and ``redef``.
+An example of configuring this pillar can be seen in the example above.
+ ``node.cfg``: The pillar items to modify this file are located under the sensor pillar in the minion pillar file.
+The options that can be customized in the file include: ``interface``, ``lb_procs``, ``pin_cpus``, and ``af_packet_buffer_size``.
+ ``zeekctl.cfg``: An example of customizing this can be seen above.
+The allowed options can be seen in https://github.com/Security-Onion-Solutions/securityonion/blob/dev/salt/zeek/files/zeekctl.cfg.jinja.

 More Information
 ----------------